2010 Asian Games opening ceremony: Artistic section

 The next portion "Water of the Earth" saw dancers perform and form a series of flowers.
 Initially five smaller flowers were formed before eventually the performers came together to form one big flower bloom.
 Children dancers then came out with lanterns followed by neon light dancers.

 Afterwards the segment "The Ship in the Ocean" saw two main dancers perform in the centre stage along with others in the background.
 A giant expedition boat then entered the stage with dancers acting as waves in an intense storm.
 The boat measured 28.8 metres long, 8 metres wide and 18 metres high.
 The boat then reached its destination.

 In the penultimate segment, which was known as "Sail of the White Cloud", Chinese pianist Lang Lang opened with song "Light".
 The song was sung by Zhang Ziyi and written by lyricist Albert Leung and composer Li Hai-ying (李海鹰).
 180 dancers twirled in the air and converged on the water.
 Watercraft riders then created a series of water displays.
 High wire performers then put up a series of acts in front of the giant screens to form waves, seesaws, smiley faces, birds and other shapes.

 Before going into the final segment, a one-minute segment known as the "Green Minute" showed people from each district of Guangzhou bring pots of plants to display, displaying Guangzhou as a green city.

 The last segment known as "Invitation from the City of Flowers" started with a stage full of drummers.
 A group of hostesses joined the performance.
 China's Wei Wei, Tang Jing (谭晶), Hong Kong's Joey Yung, Taiwan's David Tao and South Korea's Kim Hyun Joong performed the games' official song "Sunshine Again".
-The cauldron was then reveal when it emerged from the ground as a giant flame cauldron tower.
+The cauldron was then reveal when it emerged from the ground as a four end tower.
 Fireworks then lit up the area, followed by watercraft and boat exhibitions.